 - $122.7 million (FY2018) in annual research awards supports thousands of jobs.

 - Georgia State’s Perimeter College provides one of the largest Dual Enrollment programs in the University System of Georgia, serving almost 1,400 students in fall 2019.

-- In 2018 the Mark Chaffin Center for Healthy Development’s parenting programs, designed to prevent child abuse, served over 200 Georgia families and is shown to yield $20.25 in savings for every $1 spent.
-They also trained over 3,000 professionals and individuals on mandated reporting, child sexual abuse prevention, youth mental health, and to work with individuals with intellectual and developmental disabilities.
+- The Mark Chaffin Center for Healthy Development’s parenting programs, designed to prevent child abuse, serves over 100 Georgia families annually and is shown to yield $20.80 in savings for every $1 spent.
+Their programs also annually train about 3,000 professionals and individuals on mandated reporting, child sexual abuse prevention, youth mental health, and to work with individuals with intellectual and developmental disabilities.